 It’s of no surprise that research in deep learning was one of the dominant themes at the conference as the quest continues to actually understand it.
-Why, against the classic folklore of machine learning and statistics, do these models that appear to be overly complex generalize so well?
-The “Toward Theoretical Understanding of Deep Learning” tutorial by Sanjeev Arora looked at some possible answers which mostly repudiated some of the earlier explanations such as flat minima (thus not that many different models) arguing instead for analysis that’s based on noise stability.
+Why, against the classic folklore of machine learning and statistics, do these models that appear to be overly complex generalise so well?
+The “Toward Theoretical Understanding of Deep Learning” tutorial by Sanjeev Arora looked at some possible answers which mostly repudiated some of the earlier explanations such as flat minima (thus not that many different models) arguing instead for an analysis based on noise stability, which is shown to imply compressibility, which in turn implies good generalisation.
 Along this same topic, the Microsoft paper “Which Training Methods for GANs do actually Converge?”, addressed the proverbial difficulties in training GANs reporting some interesting positive and negative findings.

 Not yet bored with board games (or video games!)

 Good inductive bias has often been seen as a basis for human-like one-shot learning.
 This search for bias was featured in the interesting UC Berkeley paper “Investigating Human Priors for Playing Video Games” that studied why humans learn so much faster to play video games than deep Q-learning.
-A cognitive science angle was also emphasized on Josh Tenenbaum’s keynote on developing machines that learn and think like people.
-On his take on the theory of mind, seeing other agents as rational Bayesian utility maximizers allows us to infer their preferences and intentions.
+A cognitive science angle was also emphasised on Josh Tenenbaum’s keynote on developing machines that learn and think like people.
+According to his take on the theory of mind, seeing other agents as rational Bayesian utility maximisers allows us to infer their preferences and intentions.
 It would be handy if technology could do the same.

 Talking about smart behaviour, reinforcement learning (RL) has really established itself in machine learning.
 Sure, RL has been around for a long time but, for example, Kevin Murphy’s big text book (2012) on probabilistic machine learning explicitly states “we cover everything but RL”.
 Now it’s not only a topic by itself, but many advances in generative adversarial networks (GANs), variational autoencoders etc. are demonstrated by applying the methods proposed in RL tasks.
 Maybe it’s an AlphaGo effect or something, but the proof used to always be classification.
 These days it’s no longer enough to tell a cat from a dog.
 You have to build a system that behaves smartly in time involving multiple actions (see, for example, “Deep Variational Reinforcement Learning for POMDPs”).

-So, while deep learning may have equipped us with the ability to accomplish tasks that we couldn’t do before, there’s a lot of room for improvement.
+So, while deep learning may have equipped us with the ability to accomplish tasks that we couldn’t get computers to do before, there’s a lot of room for improvement.
 That’s particularly true when it comes to understanding and acting upon ML outcomes in a way that’s meaningful for humans.
-Scientifically deep neural networks still belong as much to the problem space as to the solution space.
+Scientifically deep learning methods still belong as much to the problem space as to the solution space.
 One possible direction forward appears to be asking more meaningful questions.
 Questions that comply better with our own understanding of the world, and to devise systems that can learn to solve more complicated sequential decision-making tasks.